 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-People clearly value each other and express that.
-People in the relationship are open to feeling appreciated by the other (that’s surprisingly tough sometimes).
+Partners in a relationship must clearly value each other and express that.
+It’s important the people in the relationship are open to feeling appreciated by the other (that’s surprisingly tough sometimes).
 You celebrate each other’s accomplishments – large or small.
 Partners bring a positive approach to life and the friendship.
 There is fun and enjoyment in the relationship.

-This is a basic foundation for relationships.
+This is a basic foundation for relationships, especially healthy teenage relationships.
 Each person feels safe from physical, emotional, sexual or other forms of abuse.
 It is safe to be fully present in the relationship, sharing hopes and fears, interests and needs, thoughts and emotions, doubts, etc. You can be yourself in the relationship.
 The relationship is a safe haven from the stresses of life.

 Being emotionally competent means being aware of your own emotions and being able to manage those emotions.
 It means you can manage your emotions without just “dumping” them and expecting others to deal with them.
 You can deal with conflicts and disagreements peacefully and creatively.
 In healthy relationships empathy is practiced – being aware of others’ experience and aware of your impact on them through behaviors (or lack of).
 In healthy relationships anger is managed and is neither too frequent nor too intense.

 There is so much to communication.
 You share your own thoughts and feelings and show an active interest in others.
 You talk openly about problems, hear each other out, respect differing needs or opinions and find ways to compromise – to meet as many of each other’s interests as possible.
 Really listening is a key element in the relationship.
 Listening is a very strong indication of interest and caring and it is a powerful connector.